google/WebFundamentals/src/content/en/shows/polycasts/season-2/WebAnimations.md

 project_path: /web/_project.yaml
 book_path: /web/shows/_book.yaml
 description: Web Animations are a new set of standards to unify CSS and JavaScript animations.
 With Web Animations you get the power of animating on the GPU while maintaining the control of working in JavaScript.
-But coordinating all these animations is no easy task and thankfully there’s an element for that—well a behavior actually but stay with me!
-In this episode I’ll teach you how to use the neon-animation behaviors from the Polymer Element catalog to mixing slick animation behavior without the hassle of managing everything yourself.
-And with this knowledge we’re all setup to learn about the legendary neon-animated-pages element in a following episode.

 {# wf_review_required #}
 {# wf_updated_on: 2015-08-11 #}